MZ-Makos/PfRL/README.md

 # PfRL

-Protein folding via Reinforcement Learning (PfRL) This code is a naive implementation of PfRL.
+Protein folding via Reinforcement Learning (PfRL).
+This code is a naive implementation of the reinforcement learning.
 The actual code is private.

 # PfRL with Improved dqn